secretstartups/handbook/business-technology/enterprise-applications/bsa/index.html.md

 {:toc .hidden-md .hidden-lg}

 ## Welcome to the BSA Handbook!

-* We are on a mission to **Improve the Efficiency of GitLab by Designing and Implementing Scalable Business Solutions.**
+We are on a mission to **Improve the Efficiency of GitLab by Designing and Implementing Scalable Business Solutions.**
+{: .alert .alert-gitlab-orange}

 ## Who Are We?
 We are a global team of four, focused on designing, delivering, and maintaining high quality business systems solutions by applying project management methodology.
 To learn more about our job function, visit our [job families page](https://about.gitlab.com/job-families/finance/business-system-analyst/).